Feb 17 2014 (a 22 minutes read)

 “The architecture of information” was written between October 2012 and January 2013.
 It led to the Reframing Information Architecture roundtable at the ASIS&:T Information Architecture Summit 2013.
 It also generated an interesting conversation on the nature of information architecture that you can read in A conversation on the architecture of information.
 A revised version was published in French as “Les architectures d’information” in Études de Communication no. 41, 2013.

 This text should be considered to be the revised, up-to-date, canonical version of the original article.
-A few terms have been changed for clarity, as their external references have been modified since it was first published (for example, all instances of “pseudo-modernism” have been changed to “digimodernism” as that is what Kirby calls his framing now), and a number of paragraphs have been edited for added clarity.
+A few terms have been changed for clarity, as their external references have been modified since it was first published (for example, all instances of “pseudo-modernism” have been changed to “digimodernism” following Kirby), and a number of paragraphs have been edited for added clarity.

 The paper maintains that in the epistemological shift from postmodernism to digimodernism, technological, economic, social, and cultural elements of change have thoroughly transformed the scenario in which information architecture operated in the late 1990s and have eroded its channel-specific connotation as a website-only, inductive activity, opening the field up to contributions coming from the theory and practice of design and systems thinking, architecture, cognitive science, cultural studies and new media.
 The paper argues, through a thorough discussions of causes and effects and selected examples taken from the practice, that contemporary information architecture can be thus framed as a fundamentally multi-disciplinary sense-making construct concerned with the structural integrity of meaning in complex, information-based cross-channel ecosystems